H Beam Size Chart and Weight Table for Structural Design

 Yes.
 For many structural applications, S355JR is considered comparable to ASTM A572 Grade 50 due to similar strength and composition.

-S355J2+N indicates S355J2 steel delivered in a normalized condition (+N), which improves toughness and weldability for heavy-section components.
+S355J2+N indicates S355J2 steel delivered in a normalized condition (+N).

 Still unsure which S355 grade best suits your project?